apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 Currently, given a ML model primarily TVM will generate two main artifacts :

-* A1 : executor configuration : the description of the sequential execution of operators
+* A1 : A compilation artifact that describes a sequence of calls to the operators
-  1. If the "executor" is "graph", this would be a JSON
+  1. If building for graph executor, this would be a JSON
-  2. if the "executor" is "aot", this would be a main function describing call graph of operators
+  2. If building for AoT executor, this would be a main function describing call graph of operators
-  3. if the "executor" is "vm", this would be a series of VM bytecode instructions
+  3. If building for VM executor, this would be a series of VM bytecode instructions
 * A2 : library of operators (in the form of runtime.Module)
 * A3 : compiled parameters of the model